Variant Effect Predictor Other information

 Download a cache file for your species.
 If you are using --database, you should consider using --cache or --offline instead.
 Any time VEP has to access data from the database (even if you have a local copy), it will be slower than accessing data in the cache on your local file system.

-Enabling certain flags forces VEP to access the database, and the script will warn you at startup that it will do this with e.g.:
+Enabling certain flags forces VEP to access the database, and you will be warned at startup that it will do this with e.g.:

 2011-06-16 16:24:51 - INFO: Database will be accessed when using --check_svs